Dynamsoft/document-viewer-javascript/README.md

 The SDK offers extensive customization options, enabling developers to tailor the UI to meet specific application needs and branding requirements.

-### Designed with Camera Capture in Mind

-Dynamsoft Document Viewer is designed for seamless integration with camera capture.
-It features five built-in viewer types, with the first three optimized for camera capture scenarios:

-- Edit Viewer
-- Capture Viewer
-- Perspective Viewer
-- Browse Viewer
-- Custom Viewer

-The viewers help developers create efficient, accurate, and user-friendly workflows, from camera capture to document finalization.
+### Designed to Support Diverse Document Workflows

+Dynamsoft Document Viewer is built to support a wide range of document-centric workflows with its document viewing, editing, and scanning features.
+It has four built-in viewer types to suit different use cases:

+* **Edit Viewer**: Enables viewing and editing of documents with annotation support.
+* **Capture Viewer**: Integrates camera controls for streamlined, continuous capture workflows.
+* **Perspective Viewer**: Allows document cropping with perspective transformation.
+* **Browse Viewer**: Suitable for previewing multi-page documents or navigating document collections.

 ## System Requirements